VOLTTRON/volttron/docs/source/platform-features/web-api/device-endpoints.rst

                 This example shows the result of a topic: `MyCampus/Building1/-/Point4`.
 Note that the wildcard selects all devices in `Building1` with a point called `Point4`.
-                ``read-all`` must be ``true`` for this case, or a route_options object would have been returned.
+                ``read-all`` does not need to be ``true`` for this case to get data, as a point segment was provided.
                 Other query parameters were not provided or were set to their default values.

                 .. code-block:: JSON